The Drive (Companion piece to Brightest Night to Memory) By Jake Leech

 The Drive also explores the alley ways of Clayton and brings you to what I felt was an exploration of the well known while listening to the like of Boards of Canada and K.C.
 Accidental.
 As you pass through the alley ways while listening to Brightest Night to Memory, you find your self end up in particular places such as Shaw park, as the song “Shaw Park” begins to play.
 As you drive down N Brentwood road, the song “Holding” begins, the opus of the album for me, you will see the location of the album cover on your left just after the parking lot of the bank.
 Even more is in-store as you drive along.
 Although it is not stated in the albums notes, this is the true concept and meaning behind the album for me.
 Motion.
 Memory.
 Light.
 Youth.
 Blur.
 I can only hope you get from this what I did, as well as have your own experiences.

 Thank You. - JL

-Brightest Night to Memory is also now free to download for this weekend only:
+Brightest Night to Memory is also now free to download as pay what you want: